hertogp/imagine/README.md

 Security

-  Imagine just hands the fenced codeblocks to plotting tools to process or simply runs them as system scripts as-is.
+  Imagine just hands the fenced codeblocks to plotting tools to process or simply runs them as system scripts, as-is.

-  Shebang are inherently unsafe and most of the plotting tools implement their own 'little' language which can create beautiful images but can also cause harm.
+  Shebang's are inherently unsafe and most of the plotting tools implement their own 'little' languages, which can create beautiful images, but can also cause harm.

   There is no way to check for 'side effects' in advance, so make sure to check